serpest/TiDraw/README.md

 ﻿# TiDraw
 TiDraw is a draw system based on client-server model designed to be as secure as possible.
 For this reason, the draw is executed by the server and the users can't cheat altering the draw.

 Another feature that enhances the security is having an option that makes the draw results appear from a selected date and time.
-In this way, the draw creator can share the draw link with other people before the draw instant to assure them that he/she hasn't generate more then one draw waiting for the preferred results.
+In this way, the draw creator can share the draw link with other people before the draw instant to assure them that he/she hadn't generated more then one draw waiting for the preferred results.

 ## Deployment
 1. [Create an application on Heroku](https://devcenter.heroku.com/articles/creating-apps);